Why Are Black And Latino Kids More Likely To Die Of Certain Cancers?

 Might poverty account for those stark disparities?
 In nearly half of the types of cancer cases analyzed, the answer was yes.
 Socioeconomic status seemed to explain those racial differences for several cancers, including acute lymphoblastic leukemia, acute myeloid leukemia, neuroblastoma, and non-Hodgkin lymphoma.

 For example, a black child who gets acute lymphoblastic leukemia is 43 percent more likely to die than a white child with the same cancer.
-If they lived in a higher-income area, they'd be only 17 percent more likely to die.
+With economic status taken into account, the child would be only 17 percent more likely to die.
 Overall, socioeconomic status explained 44 percent of the disparity between black and white children.
 It also explained disparities for Hispanic children.

 For Karen Winkfield, a radiation oncologist and director of Wake Forest Baptist Health's Office of Cancer Health Equity in Winston-Salem, N.C., the results aren't surprising — and that's part of their value.